accolt/Pet-Projects-in-Data-Analysis/README.md

-# Yandex Practicum Projects
+# Data Analysis Projects
-This repository contains different projects on various Data Analysis tasks that were performed during one of the Yandex Practicum course.
+This repository contains projects on various Data Analysis tasks that were performed for companies in different spheres of business such as banking, real estate, telecom, computer games, e-commerce and others.

 | Project name            | Main tasks              | Technologies            |
 | :---------------------- | :---------------------- | :---------------------- |